Peeyusj/YTshortsFE/docs/FRONTEND.md

 > This app is a **thin client**.
 It renders a form from backend data, submits a job, polls until the video appears, and plays it.
 All real work happens in the backend repo.
 >
-> **Update:** the app grew substantially alongside the backend's Phase 3/4 work — sticker sound effects/animations/full-width mode, a caption-style picker, video intro/outro upload slots, a live 9:16 preview panel in the timeline, per-voice audio previews, and a whole second, optional "auto-generate scene images" flow with its own submit/poll hook.
+> **Update:** the app grew substantially alongside the backend's Phase 3/4 work — sticker sound effects/animations/full-width mode, a caption-style picker, video intro/outro upload slots, a live 9:16 preview panel in the timeline, per-voice audio previews, and a whole second, optional "auto-generate scene images" flow with its own submit/poll hook. **Phase 5 update:** an aspect-ratio picker (`CanvasSelect`, 9:16 vs 16:9), a captions on/off toggle (`CaptionsToggle`), Ken Burns zoom/pan controls added to the sticker editor, and a preview button on `MusicSelect`.
 This revision covers all of it.

 ---